Last updated on June 18th, 2021 at 06:13 pmJump to Recipe

 - Sear the ribs: We highly recommend following this step.
 Using the “Sautee Function of the pressure cooker” sear them on each side for a couple of minutes.
 This process will caramelize the top part, and lock in the flavors, resulting in some of the best and moist ribs you have ever tasted!

 This recipe is great because it is super easy to make and very versatile.
 Once you learn how to cook the ribs in the IP, you can easily modify and adjust the flavors for various occasions.
 For example, feel free to experiment with your favorite seasoning.
-Some great flavor can be added by using BBQ sauce, or Szechuan sauce.
+Some great flavors can be added by using Teriyaki sauce, BBQ sauce, or Szechuan sauce.

 In addition, if you like Korean style short ribs, substitute the marinade with the mixture of soy sauce, 2 tsp brown sugar, 2 tbsp honey, 2 tbsp red wine, 1 tbsp minced garlic, and 1 tsp sesame oil.
 It is a fun recipe to experiment and adjust the flavors based on your needs and licking without much effort!